Variational Optimality of F\"ollmer Processes in Generative Diffusions: Introduction

 At the level of the Fokker--Planck equation, the identity $\nabla\cdot(\rho\,\nabla\log\rho) = \Delta\rho$ implies that the diffusion with drift $b_t^g$ and diffusion coefficient $g_t$ has the same time marginals as the baseline diffusion.
 We make this precise in Theorem~\ref{thm:tunning_g}, including assumptions on $g$ to ensure non-singular drifts.

 Thus the interpolant construction produces a whole family of diffusions of the form \eqref{eq:intro:sde}, parametrized by the scalar function $g$.
 This raises a natural variational question: can one select $g$ in a principled way?
 Our criterion is based on the effect of estimation error.
-Let $\hat b_t$ be an estimator of $b_t$ obtained from data, and let $\bP_{X^g}$ and $\bP_{\hat X^g}$ be the path measures of the exact and estimated diffusions with tuned diffusion coefficient $g_t$.
-We consider the path-space Kullback--Leibler (KL) divergence
+Let $\hat b_t$ be an estimator of $b_t$ obtained from data; the tuned drift $\hat{b}_t^g$ is then derived from $\hat{b}_t$ via \eqref{eq:intro:tuned-drift}, so the estimator transfers across the family at no additional training cost (see Theorem \ref{thm:tunning_g}).
+Writing $\bP_{X^g}$ and $\bP_{\hat X^g}$ for the path measures of the exact and estimated diffusions at diffusion coefficient $g_t$, we choose the criterion to be the path-space Kullback--Leibler (KL) divergence

 and ask for which $g$ this quantity is minimized.

 \begin{theorem}[KL-optimal diffusion coefficient; informal, see Theorem~\ref{prop-min-KL} for the precise statement] The function $g$ that minimizes the path-space KL divergence \eqref{eq:intro:kl} is